 Barbara C. (Horn – Philharmonic Orchestra)

-Performance # 7: SEMYO Woodwind Quintet Performs
+Performance # 7: SEMYO Woodwind Quintet Performs at RSO Family Concert

 On the 15th of November, the SEMYO Woodwind Quintet again took to the chairs and stands and performed a pre-show program for the Rochester Symphony’s Children’s Concert.
 We performed the first movement of Malcom Arnold’s Three Sea Shanties and a second piece entitled Five Easy Dances.
 The dances are a simple, yet cheerful piece that provided a nice groove for the evening.
 The Shanties however were exactly as the definition of their name implied: coarse and jaunty.
 I enjoyed our performance and hope that those who heard us enjoyed it as well.